arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 array and primitive values (strings, numbers, etc.) are accepted.
 Every element of an array is indexed according to the `trackListPositions` option.

 If set to `false`, it depends on the attribute path.
-If it explicitly expand an array (`[*]`), then the elements are indexed separately.
+If it explicitly expands an array (`[*]`), then the elements are indexed separately.
 Otherwise, the array is indexed as a whole, but only `geopoint` and `aql` Analyzers accept array inputs.
 You cannot use an array expansion if `searchField` is enabled.

+Default: `false`

 @RESTBODYPARAM{storedValues,array,optional,post_api_index_inverted_storedvalues}
 The optional `storedValues` attribute can contain an array of paths to additional